EverLine

 Planning for the line started in April 1996.
 Ground was broken for construction in November 2005.
 Starting in November 2009, the operating company conducted test runs of the trains.
 The opening was delayed several times but finally opened for service on April 26, 2013.
 A physical transfer to the (underground) Suin-Bundang line at Giheung Station opened on January 9, 2014 and a transfer discount to the line was introduced on September 20 of the same year.

 It was scheduled to open on April 16, 2011, but it did not open due to noise complaints and safety issues related to facilities in some sections of the line, as well as conflicts between the construction company and Yongin City, the ultimate operator.
 The opening date was postponed indefinitely several times, but it was later resolved through arbitration by the International Court of Arbitration when Yongin City paid compensation to Yongin Light Rail, and it finally opened belatedly on April 26, 2013.
 The color used for signage and branding is lime green.

 Operation

 Trains run every 6 minutes (9 minutes on Sundays and holidays).
-One-car trains are operated, a feature unique to this Advanced Rapid Transit (ART) system; trains can be lengthened to two cars if necessary, similar to the AirTrain JFK.
-Despite being a medium capacity system, at 3.2 m, they are ironically the widest trains in South Korea.
+One-car trains are operated, but trains can be lengthened to two cars if necessary, similar to the AirTrain JFK.
+Despite being a medium capacity system, at 3.2 m, they are the widest trains in South Korea.
 Each car has a capacity of 133 passengers.